textpattern/textpattern.github.io/faqs/clean-urls-do-not-work.md

 The simplest solution is to select ‘?=messy’ for the [Article URL pattern](https://docs.textpattern.com/administration/preferences-panel#article-url-pattern) preference, and remove or move aside the *.htaccess* file.

-Some servers support mod_rewrite, but require some additional configuration in order to make it work properly.
+Some servers support `mod_rewrite`, but require some additional configuration in order to make it work properly.

-If your Apache web server supports mod_rewrite in *.htaccess*, you can find some suggestions for specific web hosts [in this forum thread](https://forum.textpattern.com/viewtopic.php?id=7702).
+If your Apache web server supports `mod_rewrite` in *.htaccess*, you can find some suggestions for specific web hosts [in this forum thread](https://forum.textpattern.com/viewtopic.php?id=7702).

-On servers that support mod_rewrite, the most common solution is to uncomment (remove the leading `#` from) this line in the *.htaccess* file:
+On servers that support `mod_rewrite`, the most common solution is to uncomment (remove the leading `#` from) this line in the *.htaccess* file:

 ``` apacheconf
 #RewriteBase /relative/web/path/